 Glucosamine is often combined with chondroitin sulfate, a compound made of sugars that plays a key role in dealing withcompression in the joints.
 These two compounds are often recommended by veterinarians to help with inflmmationin dogs.

 You can find glucosamine and chondroitin in supplement form.
 There are also glucosamine dog treats, chews, and powders that can be added to your dog’s food.

 3. Massage and Accupressure

-While massaging your dog won’t help treat the underlying problem causing the inflammation, it can help offer temporary pain relief.
+While massaging your dog won’t make inflammation go away completely, it can temporarily help with discomfort.
 Try gently massaging your pet’s sore areas in a circular motion.
-You can also take your pup to a chiropractor who can perform deep tissue massage to help relieve pain.
+You can also take your pup to a chiropractor who can perform deep tissue massage to help with discomfort.

-Additionally, acupressure — a technique where pressure is applied to specific points to relieve pain — can help treat symptoms of inflammation and pain in a dog's joints.
+Additionally, acupressure — a technique where pressure is applied to specific points to — can help with inflammation and discomfort in a dog's joints.

 Talk to your veterinarian before giving your dog yucca.
 This ingredient may help with inflammation, but it can also cause stomach upset over time.

 Omega-6 and omega-3 fatty acids may help with inflammation.
 Dozens of studies show that pets who get omega fatty acids tend to have better outcomes in terms of inflammation.